Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Comparison of fixation probabilities between structures

 The condition in Eq.~\ref{eq:CS-pfixa} can be expressed as: \begin{itemize} \item $\sigma_C > f_{\textrm{star}}(\alpha,D)$ if $\alpha <1$\,, \item $\sigma_C < f_{\textrm{star}}(\alpha,D)$ if $\alpha >1$\,, \end{itemize} where we introduced

 We show $ f_{\textrm{star}}(\alpha,D)$ versus $\alpha$ in Figure~\ref{fig:faD}A, and highlight in pink the regions of the plane $(\alpha, \sigma_C)$ where amplification of selection exists (see also Figure~\ref{fig:fig4-star}).
-We further present an example of amplification of selection in Figure~\ref{fig:faD}B. The associated fixation and extinction times are shown in Figure~\ref{fig:faD}C-D. As observed with the line in the main text (see Figure~\ref{fig:line-proba-time}), we simultaneously obtain amplification and acceleration of selection, albeit to a smaller extent.
+We further present an example of amplification of selection in Figure~\ref{fig:faD}B. The associated fixation and extinction times are shown in Figure~\ref{fig:faD}C-D. As observed with the line in the main text (see Figure~\ref{fig:line-proba-time}), we simultaneously obtain amplification of selection and acceleration of fixation and extinction, albeit to a smaller extent.